Crime compensation claims and disasters

-Usually, a volunteer who is injured at work is not able to obtain WorkCover compensation as they are not considered a 'worker' under the Workplace Injury Rehabilitation and Compensation Act, but bushfire volunteers are covered by the Victoria State Emergency Services Act.
-This Act establishes that an Emergency Services volunteer injured in the course of providing an emergency service will be entitled to the same benefits as a worker under the Workplace Injury Rehabilitation and Compensation Act.
+Usually, a volunteer who is injured at work is not able to obtain WorkCover compensation as they are not considered a worker under the Workplace Injury Rehabilitation and Compensation Act (WIRC Act).
+In respect of volunteer firefighters, a specific provision has been made to deal with cancers, which is discussed in .
+However, generally speaking, for other physical and psychiatric injuries, bushfire volunteers are covered by the Victoria State Emergency Services Act.
+This Act establishes that an Emergency Services volunteer injured while providing an emergency service will be entitled to the same benefits as a worker under the WIRC Act.

 Injuries arising from negligence (public liability)

 If it is established that a fire was started and/or spread through the fault of another party, a person who sustains injury as a result of that fire may be entitled to compensation.
 For a personal injuries claim to be made for pain and suffering, the injured person must establish that they suffer from either:

 - a permanent spinal injury of 5 per cent or more according to the Guides to Evaluation of Permanent Impairment

 - a permanent physical injury of more than 5 per cent according to the Guides to Evaluation of Permanent Impairment

 - a permanent psychiatric injury of 10 per cent or more according to Guides to Evaluation of Permanent Impairment.

 If a person has died in a fire and left dependants, there may be a claim for the loss of benefits provided by the deceased to their dependent family members, such as for income loss or care costs.
 Additionally, a person who sustains significant and permanent psychiatric injury as the result of the negligently caused death of another person may themselves have grounds to bring a claim for their psychiatric injury.
 There is a three-year limitation period for adults to commence a court action.